Who is Ton Verhiel?

 Ton Verhiel (Heerlen, 04-01-1956)

 = studied classical saxophone and AMV (music teacher) at the Maastricht Conservatory.
 His saxophone professor was Norbert Nozy and he visited masterclasses with Leo van Oostrom, Elie Apper, Ryo Noda, Jean-Marie Londeix and Frederick Hemke.

-= gives concerts: with organ, with accordion (Duo Concertante) and with other chambermusic-groups.
+= gave concerts: with organ, with accordion (Duo Concertante) and with other chambermusic-groups.
 He also founded the former Limburgs Saxophone Trio.

 = composed many works for saxophone(s).
 His two-part method for saxophone was in 1990 the first new Dutch saxophone-method for almost 15 years.
 In 2004 he finished his second saxophone method “SAX IS FUN”.